MOROCCO – The Trip

 Medersa Bou Inania.
 Deep in the medina, opposite the Grand Mosquée, the Medersa Bou Inania is typical of the exquisite interior design that distinguishes Merenid monuments.

 We parked near the huge main square.
 Several groups of snake charmers had drawn small circles of onlookers.
-Two small macaques monkeys were dressed in football uniforms and available for pictures along with several horses.
+Two small macaque monkeys were dressed in football uniforms and available for pictures along with several horses.
 Everyone wandered around the medina, went for coffee and eventually had lunch at one of the many sidewalk cafes lining the square.
 After 4 hours we drove to our first bush camp outside of Rabat.
 Some policemen visited (camping is not common) and ensured we were following the “rules”.

 THE ATLANTIC COAST